Yamartim/SineImperium_SourceCode/README.md

 # Sine Imperium Source Code
- All the code i made for my game Sine Imperium
+ All the code I made for my game Sine Imperium

+ To be more specific, I made **most** of it, the audio portions and the function that determines the logic of the random movement was made by a teammate

 The gane can be found here: